-There is not a ton of training available as the main site is pretty straight forward, however a “new” member could get a bit confused with all the options and buttons to select to figure out what to do, there is a walk thru training when a member joins but it does not cover everything.
-There is also a mobile app which has less features than the normal site but still gives users a mobile option
+There is not a ton of training available as the main site is pretty straight forward, however, a “new” member could get a bit confused with all the options and buttons to select to figure out what to do, there is a walk-thru training when a member joins but it does not cover everything.
+There is also a mobile app which has fewer features than the normal site but still gives users a mobile option

 There is a fairly robust community for support but mostly through forums on the main site or the Facebook page.
 Customer support is available through email.